luismdiaz01/dsc160-midterm-group-14/README.md

 - Catherine worked on the general movie EDA and the feature extraction/analysis for colorfulness and corner detection.
 Work can be seen in the [ETL Notebook](etl.ipynb).
 - David helped with feature selection and data cleaning.
 Also worked on the discussion prompts and helped format repository for submission.
-- Prithviraj helped with finding relevant features, extracting features from all the images and then built the model to classify genre using those features.
-Also worked on the analysis of those features (plots are pasted above).
-Relevant notebooks are [DownloadingAllImages Notebook](DSC160DownloadingAllImages.ipynb), [FeatureExtraction Notebook](DSC160FeatureExtraction.ipynb) and [ModelEvaluation Notebook](ModelEvaluation.ipynb).

 ## Technical Notes and Dependencies